 TIME: Registration opens at 7:10 AM.
-The seminar is 8:30 to 5 with a half hour lunch break.
+The seminar is 8:30 to 5 PM with a 30 minute break for a complimentary lunch.
 There will be a one hour question and answer session afterwards, ending promptly at 6 PM.
-Many will find the Q&A invaluable, therefor you may wish to arrangements to stay until 6 PM.
+Many will find the Q&A invaluable, therefore you may wish to arrangements to stay until 6 PM.

 INCLUDED: 100 plus page manual to help you put what you learn into practice.

 What you will learn at the Apartment Association’s 2017 Landlord Boot Camp

 Landlord Boot Camp covers everything that you need to know about residential Landlord Tenant law in Wisconsin, as amended in March 2012 by Act 143, in March 2014 and again in March 2016 with the passage of ACT 176, including:

 - How to draft written screening criteria to assist you in the selection process

 - How to comply with both federal and state Fair Housing laws including how to comply with “reasonable modifications” and “reasonable accommodations” requests

 - What rental documents you should be using and why

 - When you should be using a 5-day notice versus a 14-day notice, 28-day notice, or 30-day notice and how to properly serve the notice on your tenant The Wisconsin Eviction Notices have changed and improved under Act 176, enacted in March 2016

 - Everything you wanted to know (and probably even more than you wanted to know) about the Residential Rental Practices (ATCP 134) and how to avoid having to pay double damages to your tenant for breaching ATCP 134